arunksingh16/aws-cdk-examples/vpc-bastion-rds/README.md

 cache information about the deployment environment - i.e. Availability zones keep track of feature flags.
 Feature flags provide a way to opt in or out of new functionality that introduces breaking changes, outside of a major CDK version release.

+- Using context at the App Level
+- Context Managed by CDK